debjitpurohit/Born-To-Talk/README.md

 # Born-To-Talk
-# chat room for two dofferent person
+# chat room for two different person  using node.js and socket.io